Skip to content

 Science exhibition: “What can catalysis do?”

-AchievementIdea, concept, design, realisation, planning and construction of the exhibits, supervision, planning and monitoring of production, key visual, external communication, print products
+Concept, design, implementation, planning and construction of the exhibits, supervision, planning and support of production, key visual, external communications, print products

 VISUELL Szenografie: Wissenschaftsausstellung: Eine Besucherin betrachtet aufmerksam ein Experiment in der Ausstellung „Was kann Katalyse?“.
 Sie schaut durch eine Glasvitrine auf eine Petrischale mit bunten Perlen.
 In der Vitrine sind Handschuhe zu sehen, mit denen eine Person das Experiment durchführt.
 Ein Informationsschild neben der Petrischale erklärt das Experiment.